izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 A2B1 coefficients: -1 == Q(3,4) + Q(4,3)
 A2B2 coefficients: 1 == Q(3,5) + Q(5,3)

+Can we find a $Q \geq 0$ which satisfies these constraints?

 An SOS decomposition can be found provided there exists some PSD Q

 \begin{equation}